-ITEM 3.
+ITEM 4.
 QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK

-The Company is exposed to various market risks, including interest rate and foreign currency rate fluctuations.
+The Company is exposed to various market risks, including interest rate and foreign currency exchange rate fluctuations.
 The Company has established policies, procedures and internal processes governing its management of market risks and the use of financial instruments to manage its exposure to such risks.
 The interest payable under the Company's revolving credit agreement with its bank is variable and generally based on either the bank's cost of funds or the IBOR rate, and therefore, affected by changes in market interest rates.
-At March 31, 1999 the Company had no balance outstanding on the credit line.
-The interest rate as of December 31, 1998 was 7.375%.
+At June 30, 1999, the Company had no balance outstanding on the credit line.
+The interest rate as of June 30, 1999 was 7.50%.
 The Company has wholly owned subsidiaries in the Netherlands, United Kingdom and Germany.
 Sales from these operations are typically denominated in local currencies including Dutch Gilders, British Pounds, and German Marks, thereby creating exposures to changes in exchange rates.
 Changes in the local currencies/U.S. Dollars exchange rate may positively or negatively affect the Company's sales, gross margins and retained earnings.
 The Company, from time to time, enters into foreign currency exchange agreements to manage its exposure arising from fluctuating exchange rates related to specific transactions, primarily foreign currency forward contracts for inventory purchases.
 The Company does not enter into any derivative transactions for speculative purposes.
 The sensitivity of earnings and cash flows to variability in exchange rates is assessed by applying an approximate range of potential rate fluctuations to the Company's assets, obligations and projected results of operations denominated in foreign currencies.
-Based on the Company's overall foreign currency rate exposure at March 31, 1999, movements in foreign currency rates would not materially affect the financial position of the Company.
+Based on the Company's overall foreign currency rate exposure at June 30, 1999, the Company believes that movements in foreign currency rates should not materially affect the financial position of the Company, although no assurance can be made that any such foreign currency rate movements in the future will not have a material affect.